 Electromembrane processes

-Exploration of nature-derived polymers
+Exploration of polymers derived from natural sources

-Cognitive analytics of nanofiltration of natural organic matter
+Cognitive analytics of nanofiltration performance

 Electrochemical oxidation of organofluoride micropollutants in membrane reactors